ElSolem/qualge/tulpaware/qualge/README.md

-# Quantum Algebra Example Library
+# fourdime Algebra Example Library

-This repository showcases an example library for a **quantum-inspired pathfinding system**, including the implementation of the quantum algebraic approach and related visualizations.
+This repository showcases an example library for a **fourdime-inspired pathfinding system**, including the implementation of the fourdime algebraic approach and related visualizations.

 ---

 ## 🚀 Project Overview

-This project demonstrates how **quantum algebraic principles** can be applied to classical pathfinding algorithms—such as the **A\*** algorithm—to improve scalability and efficiency.
+This project demonstrates how **fourdime algebraic principles** can be applied to classical pathfinding algorithms—such as the **A\*** algorithm—to improve scalability and efficiency.

-The core idea revolves around a **quantum initialization method** that prepares the search space dynamically, leading to enhanced performance, especially in large-scale grid environments.
+The core idea revolves around a **fourdime initialization method** that prepares the search space dynamically, leading to enhanced performance, especially in large-scale grid environments.

 ### 📦 What's Included

-- **🔍 Pathfinder Code**: Python implementation of the quantum algebraic pathfinding method.
+- **🔍 Pathfinder Code**: Python implementation of the fourdime algebraic pathfinding method.
-- **📊 Graph Visualizations**: Plots and graphs (via `matplotlib`, `numpy`, etc.) to visualize the impact of quantum equality on pathfinding behavior.
+- **📊 Graph Visualizations**: Plots and graphs (via `matplotlib`, `numpy`, etc.) to visualize the impact of fourdime equality on pathfinding behavior.
-- **🖼️ New Symbolic Visuals**: A suite of 2D and 3D plots representing the symbolic architecture of quantum algebra structures, including:
+- **🖼️ New Symbolic Visuals**: A suite of 2D and 3D plots representing the symbolic architecture of fourdime algebra structures, including:
   - Polymetron Grid (Flat)
   - Inverse Grid (3D structure)
   - Chaos-to-Order Flow with Thrones (Ikigai core logic)